 The final grade will be calculated by the following formula:

-- FC = final classification, rounded to units;
+NF = final grade, rounded to the units;

 1. Introduction and Historical Perspective